AirCodeLabs/aircode/docs/en/src/getting-started/index.md

 ## What's Next? {#next}

-Congratulations on developing and deploying your first cloud function, let's see how to access the database directly in the function.
+Congratulations on developing and deploying your first cloud function.
+Let's see how to access the database directly in the function.

 <ListBoxContainer>
   <ListBox
     link="/getting-started/database"
     title="Introduction to Database"
-    description="Follow this simple tutorial to learn how to do database operations with AirCode's cloud functions" single
+    description="Follow this simple tutorial to learn how to do database operations with AirCode's cloud functions." single
   />
 </ListBoxContainer>